Design Tools Are Unresponsive

 The Legacy Of Print Top

-In the earliest days of the web, experts decided to use print as a skeumorphic analog for the web.
-This is where terms like page, heading, template, footer, and grid come from; among a litany of others.
+In the earliest days of the web, designers used print as a skeumorphic analog for the web.
+This is where terms like page, heading, template, footer, and grid come from.
 For the most part, and especially in the web's infancy, those terms were functional in helping people to understand the medium.
 Over time, they also functionally limited the design community's understanding of the web's unique characteristics.

 By nature, print is a static medium.
 To demonstrate, take a page out of your favorite magazine, rip it in half lengthwise, and throw one half away.
-Did the page's original content adjust to fit on the remaining half, or did you just throw some of it away, forever rendering what's left useless?
+Did the content of that page magically adjust itself to fit on the half that's left, or did it just become utterly useless as anything other than kindling?
 Sorry.

 No matter how a printed page may change or degrade over time, the content of that page will always remain exactly where it was at the time it was printed.
 It is proverbially set in stone.
 Not responsive.